-- 1. Attributes are not defined, in order to impose strict ordering of elements.
-This facilitates implementing efficient algorithms for tree traversal of descriptions. - 2.
+- 1. Attributes are not defined, so as to impose strict ordering of elements.
+This facilitates the implementation of efficient algorithms for tree traversal of descriptions. - 2.
 The schema allows partial descriptions of elements.
-In this way, only important aspects can be expressed while keeping the size of the description to minimum. - 3.
+In this way, only important aspects can be expressed while keeping the size of the description to a minimum. - 3.
 CODE allows every entity and service in the system to have application-specific attributes. - 4.
 Entities can be identified based on context information (e.g. neighbours). - 5.
 The schema can operate with variables that denote entities in the system and take values according to the context.